AnbarasanJ24/webDevelopment-scaffolding/Typescript/Introduction.md

     3. we can watch teh file using tsc --watch index  or tsc --watch
     4. To create config file use tsc -init

-Integarate Typescript in React
+Integrate Typescript in React
     1. create a project using npx create-react-app . --template typescript

-Integarate Typescript in Node & Express
+Integrate Typescript in Node & Express
     1. Install required dependencies npm i -D typescript ts-node @types/node @types/express
     2. On running tsc inside src will take ts file and complie into JS file
     3. we can initialize ts config using tsc --init and also modify output, root direcectory and module resolution